-Amazon search engine optimization (SEO) is the process of creating the most effective way for your Amazon product listings to appear at the top of its search engine results page (SERP).
+Amazon search engine optimization (SEO) is the process of setting up everything effectively for your Amazon product listings to appear at the top of its search engine results page (SERP).

 So how does a product appear on the SERP?
 First, a customer must perform a search.
 They do this by using keywords or phrases to type whatever they’re looking for into the search bar.
 Whatever a customer types into the search bar is called a “search query”.